tyconsulting/blog.tyang.github.io/_posts/2012-10-05-my-home-test-lab-part-2.md

 DC01 is also configured as a DHCP server serving multiple scopes in my lab.
 You’ll see the IP address of these 2 machines a lot in below steps.

-<span style="color: #ff0000;">*Note:</span> if you are going to use CentOS and you are like me, a Linux noob, before you start, please make sure you get familiar with “vi” editor because it is heavily used.
+<span style="color: #ff0000;">*Note:</span> if you are going to use CentOS and you are like me, a Linux noob, before you start, please make sure you get familiar with "vi" editor because it is heavily used.

 Now, let’s start…